christopherslee/intro_to_metaprogramming/README.md

 ==========================

-Great, we finished Lesson 1, which was mostly just making sure you're all setup properly for the real lessons.
-You probably are also slightly peeved at the reptitive nature of the code in the ``Customer`` class.
+Great, we finished Lesson 1, which was mostly just making sure you're all setup properly for the next lessons.
+You probably are also slightly peeved at the repetitive nature of the code in the ``Customer`` class.
 Good!
 That was part of the point!

 Sending Messages Programatically